bayfordbury-observatory/ClusterMatch/README.md

 **Step 4:**

+The CSV file can be opened in Excel or other software to plot the results.

 You can make a basic plot of B-V colours against apparent V magnitudes to create an HR diagram:
-The CSV file can also be open in Excel or other software to plot the results.

 Use: